robertzk/misp/README.md

 operands `bar` and `baz`, in MISP the tokens `(` and `)` themselves have semantics.

-Specifically, one can say `[foo bar baz]`, or `{foo bar baz}`, or even `[: foo bar baz :]`, which define new spontaneous types for the associated groupings — these parenthetical "operators" such as `[,]`, `{,}` and `[:,:]` are termed **enclosers**.
+Specifically, one can say `[foo bar baz]`, or `{foo bar baz}`, or even `[: foo bar baz :]`, which define new spontaneous types for the associated groupings.
+These parenthetical "operators" such as `[,]`, `{,}` and `[:,:]` are termed **enclosers**.

 MISP recognizes enclosers through the special primitive **atomic encloser tokens**,